 - Group Dog Walks – I see impromptu gatherings all of the time in Central Park.
 My guess is that everyone there knows all of the dog’s names, but would be hard pressed to name the humans.
 Meet your humans at the dog park and connect with them as your dogs frolic.

-- Group Weekends Away — Rent a house two hours away from home and have a weekend together.
+- Group Weekends Away – Rent a house two hours away from home and have a weekend together.
 It’s always a good idea to get a change of scenery and experience said change of scenery with a group.
 Houses are so easy to come by these days.
-Via AirBnB, Homeway or VRBO you can rent a big old house for two or three evenings and share the cost.
-Grab your group and get out of Dodge.
+Via AirBnB, VRBO or your friendly neighborhood Travel Advisor, you can rent a big old house for two or three evenings and share the cost.
+Grab Your Group & Get out of Dodge.
 Make meals together.
 Explore!
 Create memories.

 Would love to hear about other ideas that you have for connecting and collecting your people.
 Please share with us in the comments…